tanilserbes/bookmark_manager/README.md

 ## User Stories

 ```
-As user
+As user,
-I am visiting helpful websites,
+I visit helpful websites everyday.
-So, I want to see a list of existing bookmarks which has useful websites i have saved
+So, I would like to see a list of existing bookmarks.

 ```